Permit Fishing - Lodges, Destinations & Guided Trips

 Yucatán Peninsula – High-percentage shots in shallow bays

-Home to Ascension Bay, Espiritu Santo, and Chetumal Bay, the Yucatán offers consistent access to permit in shallow flats, often near mixed-species schools.
-It’s among the best regions in the world for beginners to see—and potentially land—their first permit on fly.
+Home to Ascension Bay, Espiritu Santo, and Chetumal Bay, the Yucatán offers consistent access to permit on shallow flats fishing water, often near mixed-species schools.
+It ranks among the best regions in the world for an angler to see — and potentially land — a first permit on fly.

-While best known for bonefish, the Bahamas holds solid permit populations—especially in deeper flats and around channels.
-Islands like Andros and Abaco offer selective, challenging fish for experienced fly anglers.
+While best known for bonefish, the Bahamas holds solid permit populations — particularly around deeper flats and channel edges on Andros and Abaco.
+Fish here are selective and challenging, best suited to experienced fly anglers.

-With expansive flats and deep cuts, Belize is one of the most famous permit fisheries in the world.
-From Turneffe Atoll to Placencia, anglers encounter both numbers and size—often during dedicated permit weeks at specialized lodges.
+With expansive flats and deep cuts, Belize is widely regarded as the best permit fishery in the world.
+From Turneffe Atoll to Placencia and Punta Gorda, anglers encounter both numbers and size during dedicated permit programs at specialized lodges.
+Average fish run 6–10 lbs, with larger individuals common.

 Cuba – Lightly pressured flats

-Cuba’s remote archipelagos, like Jardines de la Reina, offer solid permit action with less pressure than more developed fisheries.
-Tides and sun matter, but shots here can be excellent when conditions line up.
+Cuba’s remote archipelagos, including Jardines de la Reina, offer solid permit action with less pressure than more developed Caribbean fisheries.
+Shots can be excellent when tides and light align.

 What Makes Permit Special?

 Permit are famously difficult to catch.
-Their sharp vision, selective feeding, and unpredictable behavior make them one of the most frustrating—and addictive—targets in saltwater fly fishing.
-They require stealth, accuracy, and unshakeable patience.
-A single fish landed can make an entire trip.
-It’s the one species many seasoned anglers will chase for years before breaking through.
+Sharp vision, selective feeding, and unpredictable behavior make them one of the most frustrating — and addictive — targets in saltwater fly fishing.
+They require stealth, accuracy, and patience.
+It is the one species many seasoned anglers will chase for years before breaking through.

 What Do Permit Look Like?